James4Ever0/notes/the kali command on macos.md

 ---
 title: the kali command on macos
 created: '2022-08-11T16:16:47.656Z'
-modified: '2022-08-11T16:57:37.864Z'
+modified: '2022-08-11T16:58:07.381Z'
 ---

 # the kali command on macos

+should we use p2p networks to speed up remote connections like `n2n` or `tinc`?

 would it be interesting to run all our kali connectors ranged from vscode-ssh-connect, rclone mount and direct ssh connection via `kali` command dynamically by our kali discovery service, if we can reload the nginx daemon on demand.

-should we use p2p networks to speed up remote connections?

 using redis to store some daemon reported values.